romeovs/nts-desktop/README.md

 - On the archive screen, you can scroll down to reveal the controls and tracklist.
 - Click on a tracklist item to copy the information.
+- Press `⌘Q` when the window is open.

 <img src="./screens/play.gif" width="402" height="302" />
 <img src="./screens/archive.gif" width="402" height="302" />